saviomartin/saviomartin/README.md

 # Hey, I am Savio
 I'm 13 year old boy on an aim to become a sucessful full stack web devloper.
 I love creating full stack web applications and mobile apps.
 I have prooved my execellence in frontend techonologies.
 I'm currently learning Mobile app development.
 I love to share my resources and expertise with dev community.
-I regularly write articles on <samp> [hashnode](https://savio.xyz/). <samp>
+I regularly write articles on [hashnode](https://savio.xyz/).

 <!--STARTS_HERE_QUOTE_README-->
 <i>❝“Manually managing blocks of memory in C is like juggling bars of soap in a prison shower: It’s all fun and games until you forget about one of them.”— anonymous Usenet user   ❞</i>